annakurtin/Lab5/README.md

     ## 0.5298759

-We see that indeed, elevaiton and distance from high human access are correlated very strongly, with a Pearsons correlation coefficient r = 0.529, p \<2.2e-16.
+We see that indeed, elevaiton and distance from high human access are correlated very strongly, with a Pearsons correlation coefficient (corr) r = 0.529, p \<2.2e-16.
+X1 and X2 are about twice as likely to be the same.
 Note that I put more stock in the magnitude of the correlation coefficient, r, than the p-value here.

 Second, we will fit a linear model of distance as a function of elevation to see the regression coefficient between the two, and